Actipro/Avalonia-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ## Saving Layout Data

 Dock site layout data can be persisted in XML format and loaded at a later time.
-Probably the two most common ways to store layouts are in files and in a database.
+Two common ways to store layouts are in files or in a database.

 The [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer) class fully implements the XML object hierarchy serialization framework described in the [Serialization](../../shared/windows-serialization.md) topic.
 Please see that topic for a list of methods that can be called for saving to files, string, etc.